joshkhaz/NorCal-wildfires-app/README.txt

-  dash-app/user_guide.md -> User Guide to our Web Application dash-app/README.txt -> How to install & run our Web Application modeling -> Data & Modeling Code modeling/README.md -> How to re-run the modeling code (if desired)
+  dash-app/user_guide.md -> User Guide to our Web Application dash-app/README.txt -> How to install & run our Web Application modeling -> Data & Modeling Code modeling/README.md -> How to re-run the modeling code (not recommended as this repository is missing weather and NASA files due to GitHub file size limits)